lisongxu/CSCE156-Lab-Java-File/readme.md

 ### 4. Testing, Submitting & Grading

-* Test your programs using the provided JUnit test suite(s).
+* Test your programs locally on your computer using the provided JUnit test suite(s).
 Fix any errors and completely debug your programs.
-* Submit the following files through webhandin:
+* Submit the following files to CodePost:
   * `DnaAnalysis.java`
   * `Baseball.java`
-* Run the grader and verify the output to complete your lab.

-### Advanced Activity (Optional)

-The code to sort the teams according to their win percentage was provided for you.
-It involved defining a `Comparator` (as an anonymous class) that was passed as an argument to a built-in sort method.
-Study this code and read the documentation for the sorting method.
-Modify the to sort the list of teams in alphabetic order according to the team name instead.
+* Make sure that your pograms pass all the tests on CodePost.
+For this lab, as long as your porograms pass all the tests on Codepost, you will get full points for the lab.